-Even if a device has or hasn’t passed an OBD-II standard test you should be aware that some makes and models of vehicles does not follow the standards themselves.
-This has become more clear when OBD-II devices have started to be connected recognizing that vehicles also have software issues and not only mechanical issues.
+Even if a device has or hasn’t passed an OBD-II standard test you should be aware that some makes and models of vehicles do not follow the standards themselves.
+This has become clearer when OBD-II devices have started to be connected recognizing that vehicles also have software issues and not only mechanical issues.

 Automile has extensive knowledge about how to solve the complexity between older and newer vehicles with features that allow the device to detect if the vehicle can properly communicate by the given standards or not.
 If not, the device switches to a different mode and starts processing data based on other sources and don’t rely on all data from the vehicle.